orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 draft: false
 ---

-## In the waiting list for OpenAI? here are 10 things you should know about GPT-3
+# 10 things I have learned while developing my first GPT-3 app

 I have received my invitation to OpenAI at the end of Nov and started playing around with API two weeks after that.
 I will list the top 10 things I didn't know or didn't expect as a newcomer to the GPT-3.